yhs7ar/KineDataComp/conclusions.md

 I also plotted the common columns with eachother on plots and they are nearly identical as seen in the image.
 ![overlapping data](./images/T06_overlap.png)
+overlapping T06 data

+I then ran the script on all of the over versions given and all of those images can be found in the images folder in the repository.
+No transformations were necessary to obtain near perfect overlap, only the time shift necessary to make the times on the plots line up.